Equalities Statement for Trinity Church of England/Methodist Primary School

 Trinity Church of England Methodist Primary School is committed to ensuring equality of opportunity in line with the Equality Act 2010.
 We aim to reduce disadvantages, discrimination and inequalities of opportunity, and promote diversity in terms of our pupils, our workforce and the community in which we work.

 We will assist our pupils in meeting our behaviour expectations so that they can access a full and rich school life allowing them to be the best they can be and live ‘Life in all its Fullness’.
 Where pupils experience barriers to their success we will work with them to address these in a sensitive and caring way.
-We will teach our pupils the importance of equality and what forms discrimination can take and the impact discrimination can have.
+We will teach our pupils the importance of equality and what forms discrimination can take and the impact discrimination can have as part of our curriculum.

 We will not discriminate on any of the grounds listed below (known as the Protected Characteristics) save where such discrimination is permitted by law, for example, the school may arrange pupils in classes based on age.